lucabuia/prodencer/README.md

 2) project_UC_irrep or project_SC_irrep: Pojects the charge/spin density of a distored unit cell onto the irreducible representation of the parent space groups (through spglib).
 Can be for a distortion that does not enlarge the unit cell (project_UC_irrep) or with a distortion that enlarges the unit cell and thus requires the density of the supercell (project_SC_irrep).
 See the examples of ferroelectric HfO2 or the chiral phase of TiSe2.

-2025 - Luca Buiarelli and Turan Birol's Group at University of Minnesota, CEMS.
+2025 - Luca Buiarelli, Seongjoo Jung, Turan Birol.
+University of Minnesota, CEMS.